How can social casino affiliates create landing pages for paid traffic?

 - Strict message match between ad creative, ad copy, and landing page headline

-- Fast-loading, mobile-first design to maximize ad quality and reduce bounce
+- Fast-loading, mobile-first design to protect ad quality and reduce bounce

 - Clear value proposition and singular primary CTA to reduce friction